 I’m seeking your #1 vote for City Council so I can add a useful and analytical voice, some solid listening, willingness to drive change, and a strong dose of transparency to the Council’s deliberations.
 Our city has great challenges and great resources.
 Help me apply our resources effectively so Cambridge can live up to its potential.

-In 14 years on School Committee, I’ve demonstrated that I have what it takes to be a great public servant.
+Read on, and also take a look at my video on CCTV.
+In 14 years on School Committee, I’ve demonstrated that I have what it takes to be a great public servant:

 Excellent training: Part of what allows me to do a good job is my background.
 I bring management knowledge, strategic thinking, and thoughtful analysis to my work.
 We can only make good policy if we practice intellectual honesty, insist on good information and use a constructive approach to addressing issues.
 I do that.
 We need people like me on the Council.
 My background running small businesses, doing corporate consulting, helping with a range of small mission-based organizations, and serving on School Committee has given me skills I apply every day to City Council.

 High expectations: On School Committee, I have been tireless in celebrating our successes and pushing us to address our shortcomings.
 Successes like extremely high graduation rates for all, including students of color.
 Shortcomings like an embarrassingly low proficiency for black, Latino, low income and special education students and a 30+ point achievement gap unchanged in 6 years.
 Our City’s efforts in addressing our many challenges – affordable housing, climate change, and more – are marked by successes and shortcomings, both.
 Even as we celebrate our successes, its important to remember that in a City with our resources and talented people, we can do better.